The Panasonic S1 is a great camera that almost got everything right.

 - When it nails focus, it’s surprisingly good at tracking.
 But Panasonic needs to be better.

-- When it hits and tracks, it’s on par with Fujifilm and Canon’s offerings.
+- When it hits and tracks, it’s mostly on par with Fujifilm and Canon’s offerings.

 - The autofocus isn’t that awesome even after the latest update